marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 This is something that Spotify really excels at.

 If you play a song on mobile, you can continue it on your desktop and vice versa.
-By that, I mean you could either transfer the track to your desktop, picking up right where the track had played up to, or you could continue on mobile while controlling the session (ie; changing volume, pausing, switching song) from your desktop.
+By that, I mean you could either transfer the track to your desktop, picking up exactly where you left off, or you could continue on mobile while controlling the session from your desktop (ie; changing volume, pausing, switching song).

 {{< image src="spotify-remote-session.jpg" noshadow=true >}}
   A screenshot of the Spotify desktop client open to the album White Pony by the band Deftones.
 The track "Change (In the House of Flies)" is currently playing.
 At the bottom of the screen is a green banner that says "Listening on Marcus's iPhone".
 This indicates that the user is able to remotely control the session from their desktop.
 {{< /image >}}

-This was really handy at my previous job where I might not want to even try streaming while on a VPN[^vpn].
+This was really handy at my previous job where trying to stream over a VPN[^vpn] was just asking for trouble.

 Other times, I might be in the middle of a long podcast on mobile and I can't be bothered transferring as I sit down at my desktop.

 #### Apple Music

 This... sort of works on a technical level but still not really.
-I was kind of disappointed here given that Apple generally has a decent track record when it comes to devices talking with each other.
+I was disappointed here given that Apple generally has a decent track record when it comes to devices talking with each other.

 {{< image src="apple-music-session.jpg" noshadow=true >}}
 {{< /image >}}

-As you can see, Apple Music on my laptop is aware that I'm playing a song on an Airpod.
-I can then select the Airpod and pause the track which then reflects instantly on my phone as well.
+As you can see, Apple Music on my laptop is aware that I'm playing a song on an [HomePod](https://www.apple.com/nz/homepod-mini/).
+I can then select the HomePod and pause the track which then reflects instantly on my phone as well.

 So basically, you can have sessions but only when the playing device is not an Apple Music client itself.